Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 ### Why assume a zero drift ?

-, following the argument presented by Collin Bennett in his book *Trading Volatility*.
+The argument I will give here was presented by Collin Bennett in his book *Trading Volatility*.
 Bennett explains that when calculating volatility, it is often **best to assume zero drift**.
 The calculation for standard deviation measures the deviation from the average log return (drift), which must be estimated from the sample.
 This estimation can lead to misleading volatility calculations if the sample period includes unusually high or negative returns.

 For example, if a stock rises by 10% every day for ten days, the standard deviation would be zero because there is no deviation from the 10% average return.
 However, such trends are unrealistic over the long term, and using the sample log return as the expected future return can distort the volatility estimate.
 By assuming a **zero mean** or drift, we prevent the volatility calculation from being influenced by extreme sample returns.
 In theory, over the long term, the expected return should be close to zero, as the forward price of an asset should reflect this assumption.
 This is why volatility calculations are typically more accurate when assuming **zero drift**.
-4.

 ### Results